RVCC-IDMX/arcane-wiki-template/README.md

 npm run dev
 ```

-## Creating a Cloudinary Preset for Upload
+## Creating a Signed Cloudinary Preset for Upload

 1. Follow the tutorial to make a Preset at [Create Transformation Presets in Cloudinary's DAM System](https://youtu.be/F7pA-jYs6ew).
 1. You need not create the exact one from the tutorial.
 I suggest you create a Preset that crops the image to a 400px wide image, crop mode scale, and auto quality.